jingqi-fan/User-Management-Project/README.md

 **Vue 3:** For the frontend, providing a reactive and dynamic user interface.

-**MyBatis:** For database operations, mapping Java objects to MySQL database tables.
+**MyBatis Plus:** For database operations, mapping Java objects to MySQL database tables.

 **MySQL:** For storing user data and managing user information.